-Digital Marketing Apartment Leasing Tips
+Digital Marketing for Apartments: 6 Expert Tips

 “We are all designing [experiences] for a new kind of customer,” note researchers.
 Now accustomed to the “Amazon experience,” so to speak, today’s consumers demand instant access, on-demand personalized support, and cohesive experiences across channels in just about every aspect of life — including their research for a new apartment.